-Developers vying for Empire Hotel project detail their design concepts - Salisbury Post
+Developers vying for Empire Hotel project detail design concepts - Salisbury Post

 Barnhardt would focus on the area that once included the Efird’s Department Store, which operated at 226 S. Main St. on the Empire Hotel block.
 He envisions the construction of five “row homes,” which look like walk-up town homes seen in other historic locations, as well as an additional apartment on the top floor.
 “Row homes” originated in Europe in the 16th century and include a row of attached dwellings sharing side walls.
 Barnhardt said he’s looking into creating one or two small retail spaces for tenants in that area.

 Greene said he would focus on the center of the hotel, which involves restoring the ballroom for events, constructing around 27 apartments and potentially providing some Airbnb spaces as well.
 Additionally, Greene said he’s been speaking with Salisbury residents and other stakeholders for a local restaurant that provides outdoor seating.
-From his informal talks, he said bringing an Indian or Mexican restaurant to downtown is of interest.
+He said bringing an Indian or Mexican restaurant to downtown is of interest.

 Additionally, Greene will have about four spaces for potential retailers.
 Options include a grocery store for downtown residents and a distillery.

-Mueller will focus on the Montgomery Ward space and envisions it serving as a small business incubator and co-working space, with at least one tenant of promise already, Greene and Barnhardt told the Post.
+Mueller will focus on the Montgomery Ward space and envisions it serving as a small business incubator and co-working space, with at least one promising tenant, Greene and Barnhardt told the Post.

 The historic structure makes the project a difficult one, Krueger said, since the building will need a revamp of its structural support, frame and the electric and plumbing systems.
 Keeping some of the Empire Hotel’s original features, like the two domes on top, requires a complete rebuild, he added.

-The hotel’s location is in an Opportunity Zone and it has been listed on the National Register of Historic Places as part of the Salisbury Historic District.
+The hotel’s location is in an opportunity zone and it has been listed on the National Register of Historic Places as part of the Salisbury Historic District.
 It is listed as a local historic landmark and is eligible for historic tax credits.

 Barnhardt also noted the complexity of such a project since the structure has gone untouched for decades.
 For his team, he estimates at least 36 months to complete the project.